wilsonchen02/sorter/README.md

 # Sorter
-Header file that includes a sorting class that can take in arrays and vectors of any data type or object

 Wilson Chen June 2021

+Header file that includes a sorting class that can take in arrays and vectors of any data type or object.
-Header file containing a bunch of sorting algorithms.
+It contains a bunch of sorting algorithms.
 This was intended to be a practice header file, but maybe I can use it in the future 😳